 Referrals from team members and stakeholders are always a good idea, as you get first-hand information about the candidate.

 It’s important to inform the potential members of your contingent workforce about all the details of the job during their first interview.
 Make sure they know the length of the contract, the expectations, and the culture of the team they’ll be a part of.

 Don’t forget to ask candidates about their professional plans as well.
 If you’re happy with the services of a contingent worker, it’s good to know whether you can count on them in the future as well.

 The Top Tips for Making the Best of Your Contingent Workforce

 Having a contingent workforce doesn’t have to be complicated.
-With these straightforward tips, you can set the ground for successful collaboration.
+With these straightforward tips, you can set the ground for a successful collaboration.

-Create a Plan For Integrating Contingent Workers
+Create a Plan for Integrating Contingent Workers